-Hard disk drives have higher capacities and operate at much faster speeds than floppy disk drives and optical drives.
-The Notebook PC comes with a replaceable 2.5" (6.35cm) wide and approximately .374" (.95cm) high hard disk drive.
-Current hard drives support S.M.A.R.T.
+Hard disk drives have higher capacities and operate at much faster speeds than floppy disk drives and CD-ROM drives.
+Enhanced IDE drives provide a reliable, fast, and cost-effective mass storage solution in the PC storage industry.
+The high speed transfer modes supported are UltraATA/100 up to 100MB/sec and PIO mode 4 up to 16.6MB/sec.
+The Notebook PC comes with a removable 2.5" (6.35cm) wide and .374" (.95cm) high UltraATA/100/66 IDE hard disk drive with current capacities up to 80GB.
+Current IDE hard drives support S.M.A.R.T.
 (Self Monitoring and Reporting Technology) to detect hard disk errors or failures before they happen.
-When replacing or upgrading the hard drive, always visit an authorized service center or retailer for this Notebook PC.
+Visit an authorized service center or retailer for upgrades.